MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-syntax.md

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

 In addition to the inline help of IntelliSense, you have access to various snippets that'll give you a template for a specific object type.

-> [!NOTE]
-> Use a code snippet from an .al file by start typing the snippet name.
+Use a code snippet from an .al file by start typing the snippet name.
 All snippets start with the letter `t`.
+For example, to get a template for a table, type `ttable` and press `Tab`.

 ## <a name="ExamplesOfSnippets"></a> Examples of snippets